Georgia vs. Alabama NCAA Football Odds, Plays and Insights | December 4, 2021

 Over/Under Insights

-- Georgia and its opponents have gone over the current 50.5-point total in five of 12 games (41.7%) this season.
+- Georgia and its opponents have gone over the current 49.5-point total in five of 12 games this season.

+- Alabama has combined with its opponents to score more than 49.5 points in nine of 11 games this season.

-- The 26.8 combined points per game that these two squads have allowed this season are 23.7 fewer than the 50.5 total in this contest.
+- The combined points per game average of the two teams, 83.4, is 33.9 points more than Saturday's over/under.

+- This contest's total is 22.7 points greater than the 26.8 these two squads combine to surrender per game this season.

-- Bulldogs games this season feature an average total of 51.3 points, a number 0.8 points higher than Saturday's over/under.
+- The average total in Bulldogs games this season is 51.3, 1.8 points above Saturday's total of 49.5.

-- The 50.5-point over/under for this game is 11.9 points below the 62.4 points per game average total in Crimson Tide games this season.
+- The 63.5 PPG average total in Crimson Tide games this season is 14 points more than this game's over/under.

 Georgia Stats and Trends

-- This season, the Bulldogs have an against the spread record of 7-4 in their 11 games as a favorite of 6.5 points or more.
+- So far this season, the Bulldogs have been installed as favorites by a 6.5-point margin or more 11 times and are 7-4 ATS in those matchups.

-- Georgia's games this year have gone over the point total in 41.7% of its opportunities (five times in 12 games with a set point total).
+- Georgia's games this year have hit the over in 41.7% of its opportunities (five times in 12 games with a set point total).

-- Georgia is 7-4 against the spread and 11-0 overall this season when the team records more than 19.9 points.
+- Georgia is 7-4 against the spread and 11-0 overall this season when the team notches more than 19.9 points.

 - Find the latest spread and moneyline odds for Georgia at SISportsbook.